 - 150 g raisins

 - 2 garlic heads unpeeled

 - 500 g rice long-grained

 - 1 tbsp coriander ground

 - Dice the onions, slice the carrots in long thin strips and cut the meat in big chunks

-- On high heat, heat the oil and add the meat until brown, stirring frequently
+- On high heat, heat the oil in a big pot and add the meat until brown on all sides

 - Add the onions, continue frying

 - When the onions are light brown, add the carrots.
 Fry until carrots are half cooked

 - Add 500 ml water together with the chickpeas